Michael Meredith (architect): Academic life

-Meredith is a professor at Princeton University.
+Meredith is a professor at Princeton University School of Architecture.
+His academic research occurs in parallel to the real-world constraints and contingencies of practice, informing both.
 In 2015, Meredith and Sample served as the Fitzhugh Scott MasterCrit Chairs in Design Excellence at UW Milwaukee School of Architecture and Urban Planning.
 He has previously taught architecture at several schools, including the Harvard University Graduate School of Design, the University of Michigan, where he was awarded the Muschenheim Fellowship, and the University of Toronto.

+In addition to teaching and practicing architecture, Meredith is active as an architectural critic and theorist, and has authored essays and books reflecting on the discipline of architecture and contemporary architectural practice.
+Many of his works are written in a fragmentary style with a unique use of explanatory footnotes.
+Notable texts include: "Vanishing Point, Notes for Those Beginning the Discipline of Architecture" (2007), "Radical Inclusion!
+A Survival Guide to Post-Architecture" (2008), "13 Obituaries/Weather" (2010), "Office Policy" (2015), "Indifference again" (2017), and Smaller Architecture (2025).
+His collaboration with Stan Allen, which includes an exhibition and a podcast, both titled Building with Writing, examines Allen's work and the greater evolving relationship between architectural production and writing.